Oval-Tutu/shove/README.md

 Shöve is a powerful, flexible resolution-handling and rendering library for the LÖVE framework.
 Using Shöve, you can develop your game at a fixed resolution while scaling to fit the window or screen - all with a simple, intuitive API.

-Shöve started as a fork of the popular [push](https://github.com/Ulydev/push) library, building on its solid foundation and incorporating community contributed fixes and improvements with additional features and API changes built by the team at [Oval Tutu](https://oval-tutu.com) 🩰

 ## Why Shöve?

-Shöve was takes the [`dev` branch of push](https://github.com/Ulydev/push/tree/dev) and redesigns the API and builds on its Canvas rendering concept to create a powerful and intuitive library that can handle complex rendering scenarios.
+Shöve takes the [`dev` branch of push](https://github.com/Ulydev/push/tree/dev), redesigns the API, and builds on its Canvas rendering concept to create a powerful and intuitive library that can handle complex rendering scenarios.

 ### Key Features

-Shöve offers two render modes:
+#### 🖼️ Two Powerful Render Modes

-- **Direct Mode**: Simple scaling and positioning, similar to the original push library
+- **Direct Mode**: Simple scaling and positioning
-- **Layer Mode**: Advanced rendering with support for multiple layers, effects, and compositing
+- **Layer Mode**: Advanced rendering with multiple layers

-#### Complete Resolution Management 📏
+####  📏 Complete Resolution Management

 - **Multiple Fit Methods**: Choose from aspect-preserving, pixel-perfect, stretch, or no scaling
 - **Dynamic Resizing**: Responds instantly to window/screen changes
 - **Coordinate Conversion**: Seamlessly map between screen and game coordinates

-#### Layer-Based Rendering 🥞
+#### 🥞 Layer-Based Rendering

 - **Layer-Based System**: Organize your rendering into logical layers
 - **Z-Order Control**: Easily change which layers appear on top